kmontag/modeStep/README.md

 ### SoftStep 2

 No presets or special configuration are required on the SoftStep.
-Make sure your device firmware is up to date (v2.0.3 or greater).
+Make sure your device firmware is up to date (v2.0.3 or newer).

 ## Intro